-- 1. When a module has a compulsory attendance of 85% this means in practice: - for a total of 16 meetings: at least 13 meetings; - for a total of 15 meetings: at least 13 meetings; - for a total of 14 meetings: at least 12 meetings; - for a total of 13 meetings: at least 11 meetings; - for a total of 12 meetings: at least 10 meetings; - for a total of 11 meetings: at least 9 meetings; - for a total of 10 meetings: at least 8 meetings; - for a total of 9 meetings: at least 7 meetings; - for a total of 8 meetings: at least 7 meetings; - for a total of 7 meetings: at least 6 meetings; - for a total of 6 meetings: at least 5 meetings; - for a total of 5 meetings: at least 4 meetings; - for a total of 4 meetings; at least 4 meetings. - 2.
-Attendance in (tutorial group) meetings is recorded on a form for each (tutorial) group and submitted to the OSA before the end of the module.
-Every student has the right to check the attendance sheet before it is submitted to the OSA. - 3.
-Students, who have not met the compulsory attendance requirement and whose absence the coordinator has marked as inexcusable, will not receive a pass for the module concerned. - 4.
-Other educational activities, such as lectures, practicals, projects or workshops, may have a separate attendance requirement that has to be fulfilled in order to receive a pass for the module concerned.
+- 1. In practice, a compulsory attendance of 85% means: - for a total of 16 meetings: at least 13 meetings; - for a total of 15 meetings: at least 13 meetings; - for a total of 14 meetings: at least 12 meetings; - for a total of 13 meetings: at least 11 meetings; - for a total of 12 meetings: at least 10 meetings; - for a total of 11 meetings: at least 9 meetings; - for a total of 10 meetings: at least 8 meetings; - for a total of 9 meetings: at least 7 meetings; - for a total of 8 meetings: at least 7 meetings; - for a total of 7 meetings: at least 6 meetings; - for a total of 6 meetings: at least 5 meetings; - for a total of 5 meetings: at least 4 meetings; - for a total of 4 meetings; at least 4 meetings. - 2.
+Attendance in (tutorial group) meetings is recorded for each (tutorial) group by the tutor and submitted to the OSA before the end of the course.
+Every student has the right to verify the attendance overview before it is submitted to the OSA.

+- 3. Students, who have not met the compulsory attendance requirement and whose absence the coordinator has marked as inexcusable, will not receive a Pass for the course concerned. - 4.
+Other educational activities, such as lectures, skills (practicals), projects or workshops, may have a separate attendance requirement that has to be fulfilled in order to receive a Pass for the course concerned.
+This must be disclosed in the course manual explicitly.